IXMcHacks/ix-ad-service/README.md

  go run main.go
 ```

-* On a separate terminal, run ngrok on port 8080:
+* On a separate terminal, run ngrok to expose port 8080, where your ad-server is listening:
 ```sh
  ./ngrok http 8080
 ```